 For example, consider the instance of movie recommendation in Fig. 1 again.
-Given $\Delta = 20$ , the optimal sequence of the BSSM problem is $(B_1, B_2, B_3)$ , as it allows the user to fully enjoy three movies under the budget constraint.
+Given $\Delta=20$, the optimal sequence of the BSSM problem is (B_1,B_2,B_3) , as it allows the user to fully enjoy three films under the budget constraint.

 Theorem 1.
-The BSSM problem is NP-hard.
+The problem of solving the BSSM problem is NP-hard.